TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 ![Variable Box Illustration](https://cdn.statically.io/gh/TheOdinProject/curriculum/d39eaf2ca95e80705f703bb218216c10508f5047/foundations/javascript_basics/fundamentals-1/imgs/00.png)

-<span id="variable-declaration">Until recently there was only one way to create a variable in JavaScript &mdash; the `var` statement.
-But in the newest JavaScript versions we have two more ways &mdash; `let` and `const`.</span>
+Until recently there was only one way to create a variable in JavaScript &mdash; the `var` statement.
+But in the newest JavaScript versions we have two more ways &mdash; `let` and `const`.

-1. This tutorial on [JavaScript variables](http://javascript.info/variables) will explain everything you need to know!
-Be sure to do the **Tasks** at the end.
-Information won't stick without practice!

-The above tutorial mentioned this, but it's important enough to note again: `let` and `const` are both relatively new ways to declare variables in JavaScript. <span id="avoid-var">In *many* tutorials (and code) across the internet you're likely to encounter `var` statements.
+It's important to note: `let` and `const` are both relatively new ways to declare variables in JavaScript.
+In *many* tutorials (and code) across the internet you're likely to encounter `var` statements.
 Don't let it bother you!
 There's nothing inherently wrong with `var`, and in most cases `var` and `let` behave the same way.
 But sometimes the behavior of `var` is *not* what you would expect.
-Just stick to `let` (and `const`) for now.</span>
+Just stick to `let` (and `const`) for now.

 ### Numbers